PhungDucKien/excelium/slate/source/includes/_web_api.md

 --------- | -----------
 text | the value to match with the result

-## Verify Html Source Contain
+## Verify Html Source Match

-Verifies that the entire HTML source between the opening and closing "html" tags contains the given value.
+Verifies that the entire HTML source between the opening and closing "html" tags matches the given value.
 When the verify fails, the test will continue execution, logging the failure.

 ### Usage

 `
-verifyHtmlSourceContain(text)
+verifyHtmlSourceMatch(text)
 `

 ### Parameters